HaliSyed/AWS-spinup-ec2vm/README.md

-# AWS-spinup-ec2vm
+# AWS spin up EC2 Instance

-This repo use to create EC2 Instance in AWS just one line of command using Terraform.
+This repo use to create EC2 Instance in AWS just one line of command using terraform.
 It create all neccessary resouces for an ec2 instance.

 ## Variables